Deadline: May 3, 2024

-- Visit http://bit.ly/myresearchproposal and log in if you already have an account or select “Create New User.”
-Proposals must be submitted under one of the Principal Investigator’s names.
+- Visit http://bit.ly/myresearchproposal.
+Login if you already have an account, or select “Create New User.”
+Proposals must be submitted under one of the Principal Investigator’s names

 The Oversight Committee will review proposals and make recommendations on funding priority.
-Selection of finalists for oral presentations will occur in April 2018.
-Oral presentations will be scheduled for May 2018 and awardees will be notified shortly thereafter.
+The selection of finalists for oral presentations will occur in June 2024.
+Oral presentations will be scheduled for July or August 2024, and awardees will be notified shortly thereafter.

-Projects that are awarded will be required to submit a detailed Final Budget and updated budget justification, via email, to Rachel.Karatz@duke.edu on June 1, 2018.
+Projects that are awarded will be required to submit a detailed abstract, DPAF, final budget and updated budget justification, via email, to Rachel.Karatz@duke.edu on September 6, 2024.

-General questions about proposals and review process, as well as specific questions about scientific content or commercialization strategy should be addressed to Barry Myers (919-660-5150; firstname.lastname@example.org) before submission.
+General questions about proposals and the review process should be sent to Melissa Hall (firstname.lastname@example.org), while specific questions about scientific content or commercialization strategy should be addressed to Barry Myers email@example.com) before submission.

 We strongly encourage all applicants to work closely with Barry Myers during the proposal preparation period.
 Our team helps all applicants understand the review criteria, components of the proposal and write the most competitive application.

-Grants will be for a one-year period, and may be submitted for renewal.
-Award recipients will be required to prepare brief written quarterly progress reports.
+Grants will be for a one-year period and may be submitted for renewal.

-Renewal applications must have a comparison of milestones achieved vs. those planned in the original submission.
+Renewal applications must have a comparison of milestones achieved versus those planned in the original submission.
 Renewal applications will be evaluated on a competitive basis with new applications.